gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/152-greet-customer.md

 * type: code-snippet
 * language: python3.6
 * id: 1c684aae-9cf8-4c7b-907f-eb1e88a7084d
-* title: greet_customer.md
+* title: greet_customers

 ### !question

 Write a function called "greet_customers".

-Given a name string and a customerData dictionary, "greet_customers" returns a greeting string based on how many times that customer has visited the restaurant.
-Please refer to the following sample customerData dictionary.
+Given a name string and a customer data dictionary, "greet_customers" returns a greeting string based on how many times that customer has visited the restaurant.
+Please refer to the following sample dictionary.

 Suppose the customer data is given by:
 ```
+customer_data =
-customerData = {'Joe': {'visits': 1},
+{'Joe': {'visits': 1},
   'Carol': {'visits': 2},
   'Howard': {'visits': 3},
-  'Carrie': {'visits': 4}}
+  'Carrie': {'visits': 4}
+}
 ```
 The greeting should be different, depending on the name on their reservation.

-Case 1 - Unknown customer ( Name is not present in customerData ):
+Case 1 - Unknown customer ( Name is not present in customer_data ):

 ```
-output = greet_customer('Terrance', customerData)
+output = greet_customers('Terrance', customer_data)
 print(output) # --> 'Welcome!
 Is this your first time?'

 ```